Improve cash flow: credit insurance, invoice finance & asset based lending

 Asset Based lending - Normally linked to Invoice Finance – where funding is provided, in addition to invoice finance, secured against assets: property, plant, machinery, stock, or even the brand name (good for mergers, acquisitions and restructuring).

-As licensed insolvency practitioners, if you are worried about you business’ financial health please feel free to call us 0121 201 1720 for free advice.
+As licensed insolvency practitioners, if you are worried about you business’ financial health please feel free to call us 0121 201 1720 or enquire below for free advice.